Canon 1200D vs Panasonic G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 Both the 1200D and the G7 have been discontinued, but can regularly be found used on eBay.
 The 1200D was replaced by the Canon 1300D, while the G7 was followed by the Panasonic G85.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1200D vs Panasonic G7